masanori0117/DockerTestNew/README.md

 ## How to use

-Make a directory and move to development directory
+Make a directory and move to development directory (You can have own directory name if you want)
 ```
 $ mkdir docker-laravel && cd docker-laravel
 ```